Table of Contents

 Bitcoin and other cryptocurrencies are designed to combat inflation or have stable and low inflation rates.
 While the economics of the Bitcoin market can be complex, this is their primary purpose.

 Bitcoin used to be seen as an excellent way to protect against inflation.
-But it hasn’t worked as well lately because of recent economic events.
+However, recent economic events have made it less effective.

 Big investors are primarily responsible for how the cryptocurrency moves with the rest of the market.
-It means that experts predict that the value of Bitcoin will go down along with the overall market.
+Experts predict that Bitcoin’s value will decrease along with the overall market.

-The Federal Reserve might implement a dual mandate when receiving inflation news.
-Simply put, the government will make it harder to borrow money, and the cost of borrowing will increase.
+When receiving inflation news, the Federal Reserve might implement a dual mandate.
+Simply put, the government will make borrowing harder, and the cost of borrowing will increase.

 As a result, the value of assets, including cryptocurrencies like Bitcoin, will decrease.